 Erythritol

 What is it?
-Another zero calorie sweetener, this time a sugar alcohol, which are hybrids of carbohydrates and alcohols.
+Another zero calorie sweetener, this time a sugar alcohol.
 Erythritol is closely related to kitchen staples like sorbitol, xylitol and maltitol.
 Erythritol is popular for one reason: having only 0.24 calories per gram.
-It has 6% of the calories of sugar, but 70% of the sweetness.
-Truvia, the best selling stevia product and 2nd best selling branded sweetener in all of America, actually contains erythritol as its main sweetener.
+It possesses 6% of the calories of sugar, but 70% of the sweetness.
+The most popular stevia brand, Truvia, actually contains erythritol as its main sweetener.

 Is it safe for acne?
 Erythritol is identical to stevia – it’s safe occasionally, but can decouple your sugar responses if you make it a habit.

-There’s few other problems to speak of.
-Erythritol lacks any bonus nutritional compounds, unlike the natural stevia and honey, but it’s safe for acne when used occasionally.
+While erythritol lacks the bonus nutritional compounds of raw honey, it’s safe for acne when used occasionally.

 Coconut sugar

 What is it?
-Coconut sugar, also known as coconut palm sugar, is made from the circulating sap of the coconut plant.
+A sweetener made from the circulating sap of the coconut plant.
 This raw juice is evaporated to leave behind brown-coloured sugar crystals.

 Is it safe for acne?
 Coconut sugar is undoubtedly a pure marketing gimmick, launched to take advantage of the explosive popularity of coconut products (like coconut oil and coconut flour).
 Nevertheless, it’s leagues beyond agave nectar for acne safety.

 Coconut sugar contains small amounts of fiber and minerals which delay its digestion, giving it a lower glycaemic index than white cane sugar (study).
 In fact, coconut sugar’s fiber is a particularly healthy type called inulin.
-One study found the GI of white table sugar to be 60 versus 35 for coconut sugar.
-Coconut sugar also has a superior sugar ratio, as only 40% are estimated to be fructose (study).
+One study found a GI of 35 for coconut sugar versus 60 for white table sugar.
+Coconut sugar also has a superior sugar ratio, as only 40% is estimated to be fructose (study).

 Zinc – the supplement that can slash acne by up to 49.8%!

-Despite all things coconut being advertised as superfoods, there’s no evidence of remarkable benefits from coconut sugar.
-It lacks the more fascinating nutritional compounds of honey, but that said, there are nice traces of zinc, calcium, and potassium, along with short chain fatty acids, polyphenols, and antioxidants.
-Coconut sugar easily outdoes white sugar and brown sugar for acne.
-It contains less contaminants such as glyphosate as well.
+Despite all things coconut being advertised as superfoods, coconut sugar lacks the more fascinating nutritional compounds of honey.
+That said, there are nice traces of zinc, calcium, and potassium, along with short chain fatty acids, polyphenols, and antioxidants.
+Compared to white sugar, coconut sugar contains less contaminants such as glyphosate as well.

 High fructose corn syrup

-Possibly the worst aspect of high fructose corn syrup is its heavy glyphosate contamination.
-Like sugar, corn is genetically modified to withstand higher amounts of pesticides, but humans haven’t been afforded the same benefit.
+Even worse is the heavy glyphosate contamination.
+Like sugar cane, corn is genetically modified to withstand higher amounts of pesticides, but humans haven’t been afforded the same benefit.
 There’s no nutrition in HFCS either, with any remaining fiber obliterated in the factory.
 Consequently, there’s nothing to slow down the rapid digestion and blood sugar spike.

-The good news is that dodging HFCS is simple.
-You just need to avoid processed foods, and that’s what I recommend to all acne patients (except for cheat days).
+Fortunately, dodging HFCS is simple.
+You just need to avoid processed foods, and that’s what I recommend to all acne patients anyway (except for cheat days).

 Aspartame